linebender/xilem/masonry/src/doc/01_creating_app.md

 - A struct implementing `AppDriver` to handle user interactions.
 - A Winit window and event loop.

-Some examples also define custom Widgets, but you can build an interactive app with Masonry's base widget set.
+Some examples also define custom Widgets, but you can build an interactive app with Masonry's base widget set, though it's not Masonry's intended use.
-Doing so isn't *quite* recommended: most users will probably want to use a higher layer on top of Masonry.

 ## Higher layers